 Padova, luckily, is quite a flat city.
 Apart from the few roman bridges and some -not very steep- streets, you will not find any hills to hike.
 Especially in the city centre, most of the streets are narrow and quiet and the terrain is sometimes made of pavé or cobblestones.
 In some areas, the cobbling is such that it would be unsuitable for standard road bicycles.
 Outside the narrow streets, a bike lane is sometimes available.
-In the near Riviera del Brenta you can hire bikes at local shops, with free delivery services at your hotel, for make excursions in Padova region.
+In the near Riviera del Brenta you can hire bikes at local shops, with free delivery services at your hotel.
+By bike is probably the best way to explore the nearby countryside.